syncfusion-content/flutter-docs/Flutter/DateRangePicker/overview.md

 * **Highlight holidays and weekends**: Highlight any date or every weekend in a month as special days using decoration in flutter date range picker.

-* **Appearance customization**: Change the look and feel of the Date picker by customizing its default appearance and style using Flutter decorations.
+* **Appearance customization**: Change the look and feel of the date range picker by customizing its default appearance and style using Flutter decorations.

 * **Right to left(RTL)** - Right-to-left direction support for users working in RTL languages like Hebrew and Arabic.

-* **Accessibility** - Easy access of the datepicker by the screen readers.
-Complete keyboard interaction support has also been provided.
+* **Accessibility** - EEasy access of the date range picker by the screen readers.

 * **Globalization** - Display the current date and time by following the globalized date and time formats.